JeremyQuo/JeremyQuo/README.md

 - 🤔 An analyzer on nanopore sequencing

-- 🔭 I’m currently working on Direct RNA Sequencing
+- 🔭 Working on Direct RNA Sequencing

 - 🥼 Currently a member of <a class="navigation-title" href="https://lrslab.github.io/">LRSlab@CityU </a>